cjhdev/moda/readme.md

 ## License

-MIT License.
-Refer to the notice in each source file.
+Contents of /moda is covered by the MIT License.
+Terms and conditions are published in each source file.

 Cameron Harper 2013-2014
 cam@cjh.id.au